karimElmougi/transmission-rss/README.md

 A simple binary that reads a config file with a list of rss torrent items and adds them to transmission.

-- [X] Telegram notification
-- [X] Concurrent rss fetch and processing
-- [X] Helm chart to deploy in a Kubernetes cluster
-- [X] Docker container to use directly or with docker-compose

 ```
 $ transmission-rss
 USAGE: